dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 End Sub

-Here’s another version that uses the With-End With construct to save some typ-
+Here's another version that uses the With-End With construct to save some typ-

 ing and make the code a bit clearer.
 Flip ahead a few pages to read about the With